 The interviewee will also participate in a "standardized patient" exercise in which they will play the role of a first year medical student interviewing a patient.
 Applicants will also be interviewed by a current Tulane medical student.
 The student interview will be in the form of a "working lunch."
 All interviewers will write a report about the interview and that report will become a part of the applicant's file.
 With the addition of the interview reports, an applicant's file is considered complete and ready for review by the Admissions Committee.

-Typically within 4 to 6 weeks after the interview, the application goes before the full Admission Committee for evaluation.
-The Committee may decide to accept an applicant, place the applicant on a non-ranked "acceptance range" wait list or reject an applicant.
+Typically within 3-5 weeks after the interview, the application goes before the full Admission Committee for evaluation.
+The Committee may decide to accept an applicant, place the applicant on a "acceptance range" wait list or reject an applicant.
 No mathematical formula are used in making this decision and no specific guidelines are given to committee members to place particular weight upon MCAT's, GPA, or other parts of the completed application.
-The final decision is a subjective one, based upon the opinions of no fewer than five members of the Committee.

-Acceptances are offered weekly, beginning October 1 and continuing until the class is filled.
+Acceptances are offered weekly, beginning October 1 (ED)/October 15 (Regular) and continuing until the class is filled.
 Each week, the Committee may elect to send offers of acceptance to applicants from the "acceptance range" list or to send offers of admissions only to applicants whose files have been reviewed that week.

 Those applicants who receive letters of acceptance are given two weeks to either accept or decline the offer of admission to Tulane School of Medicine.
 Those who accept their place must electronically submit a deposit of $100.
 The instructions for submitting the payment can be found in the acceptance letter.
 The deposit must be received no later than April 30th of the year of the student's expected matriculation.
 Upon enrollment, this deposit is credited toward the student's tuition and is not refundable after April 30th.
 Therefore, applicants are advised to submit their deposit only after they have made a final decision about attending Tulane School of Medicine.